kesla/design-challenges/project-1/thoughts.md

 * on that note, I see now that my grid isn't what it should be... it's a little bit too slim meaning the word 'TV Shows' needs to rows with the font size I like.
 Oh well.
 Next time I'll start wider and go slimmer if needed

 * I need a system for how I place out artboards :)

+* Hm, I'm a bit bored with this design by now, I've spent a lot of time on it.
+I might download the app, but overall this was not a lifechanging app.